Why Skin Colour Matters When It Comes To Eczema

-As well as starting to take a good look at our own practices, including our product range and photography, we wanted to open up the discussion in our blog and are really excited to share our latest piece by journalist Sue Omar: Why Skin Colour Matters when it Comes to Eczema.
+As well as starting to take a good look at our own practices, including our product range and photography, we wanted to open up the discussion in our blog.
+We are really excited to share our latest piece by journalist Sue Omar: Why Skin Colour Matters when it Comes to Eczema.

 Sue has a breadth of experience writing for various publications including The Times, The Evening Standard, ELLE UK, & Grazia UK and we think you'll love reading her below insights on this important and timely topic.